venkateshvaddadi/MNSeg-Net/README.md

 **`loss:`** This directory contains the python coding files for the various loss functions.

-**`models:`** This directory contains the Python coding files for the various CNN models for the segmentation like UNet, SegNet,ResUNet, UNet++, Attention-UNet, BASNet, U2Net and **Proposed MN-SegNet**.
+**`models:`** This directory contains the Python coding files for the various CNN models for the segmentation like UNet, SegNet,ResUNet, UNet++, Attention-UNet, BASNet, U2Net and **Proposed MNSeg-Net**.

 **`savedModels:`** This directory contains the learned PyTorch 1.10 model parameters.